10 Crime Shows Like Netflix’s Monsters You Must See

 1. Mindhunter (2017-2019)

-The psychological crime thriller, ‘Mindhunter,‘ follows the exploits of FBI agents Holden Ford and Bill Tench as they begin profiling criminals by interviewing real-life serial killers like Ed Kemper and Charles Manson.
-The Joe Penhall-created show is based on actual events drawn from the 1995 true-crime book ‘Mindhunter: Inside the FBI’s Elite Serial Crime Unit’ by John E. Douglas and Mark Olshaker.
-Throughout the narrative, the main characters pioneer a new branch of criminal psychology as they delve into the minds of a rare type of depraved killer.
+Mindhunter‘ is a critically acclaimed show that follows the exploits of FBI agents Holden Ford and Bill Tench as they begin profiling criminals by interviewing real-life serial killers like Ed Kemper and Charles Manson.
+The Joe Penhall creation is based on actual events drawn from the 1995 true-crime book ‘Mindhunter: Inside the FBI’s Elite Serial Crime Unit’ by John E. Douglas and Mark Olshaker.
+Throughout the narrative of the psychological crime thriller series, the main characters pioneer a new branch of criminal psychology as they delve into the minds of a rare type of depraved killer.

 ‘Monsters’ and ‘Mindhunter’ share a fascination with macabre subjects, particularly killers, that is illustrated through the oppressive and suspense-filled environments created in both shows.
 Although the latter broaches the topic through the eyes of two FBI agents looking to get ahead of the curve, the same darkness is brought to the fore through the many interviews conducted by Ford and Tench.
 Psychology plays a pivotal part in the narration as the deep underlying issues of childhood surface in the lives of the killers in both shows, providing a more comprehensive look into their lives.
 The result is a story that is chilling and absorbing in equal measure.